nephio-project/docs/glossary.md

 (for example text in a YAML file).

 Also see [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).

+## Specializer
+This refers to a software component that runs in the Nephio Management cluster, and could be considered a type of [controller](#controller).
+However, it specifically watches for `PackageRevision` resources in a Draft state, and checks for the [conditions](#conditions) on those resources.
+When it finds unsatisfied conditions of the type it handles, the specializer will [mutate](#mutation) (modify) the Draft package by adding or changing resources.

+For example, the IPAM specializer monitors package revision drafts for unresolved IP address claims.
+When it sees one, it takes information from the claim and uses it to allocate an IP address from the IP address management system.
+It writes the result back into the draft package, where a KRM function can process the result and copy ([propagate](#value-propagation)) it to the correct resources in the package.

 ## Validation
 The act of verifying that the configuration is syntactical correct, and that it